DennisAnim/DennisAnim/README.md

 - 👋 Hi, I’m Dennis Anim
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning Python (self-study).
+- 🌱 I’m currently learning HTML & CSS(Self-study).
-- 💞️ I’m looking to collaborate on Artificial Intellligence Projects.
+- 💞️ I’m looking to collaborate on any projects to enhance my field of study(Frontend development).
-- 📫 How to reach me: anim.dennis057@gmail.com
+- 📫 How to reach me: anim.dennis057@gmail.com / (+233)558080556

 <!---
 DennisAnim/DennisAnim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.